Free & Low Cost Fall Activities for Families!

 This is a fun and frugal way to make the yard festive, and you can get the kids involved in decorating.
 If you do not have all the supplies at home already, hit up your local thrift store to get what you need for a bargain.

-We also have many more Fall Craft ideas here, including lots that can be made from Dollar Store items to keep your cost down.
+We also have many more Fall Craft ideas kids will love, including lots that can be made from Dollar Store items to keep your cost down.

-12. Go through winter clothes for charity & Enjoy Fall Consignment Sales
+Go through Winter Clothes for Charity & Enjoy Fall Consignment Sales

 With the cold weather coming, families will be in need.
 This is an excellent way to get your kids involved and learning about charitable living.
 Go through the old and get rid of what you don’t need.
-Same goes with your pantry – go thru your pantry & give your extra to local food banks (here’s a list of Northwest Food banks) You can also find a list of the Fall consignment sales here, if you want to get involved in selling at one of these, or buying!
+Same goes with your pantry – go thru your pantry & give your extra to local food banks.

 I love to continue to get the kids outdoors whenever the weather permits on fall days.
 Taking them to skateboard or bike ride someplace, always makes for a great day.
 Pack a picnic, and then stop for hot chocolate or cider afterwards.